 One of the key events in the history of Qajar kings was “The Riot of Toopkhaneh Square”.
 This gruesome event took place by the deployment of two thousand soldiers in Toopkhaneh for crushing the Constitutional revolutionaries with the order of Mohammad Ali Shah Qajar.
 Not long after 1908 bombardment of the Majlis, Tehran was conquered by the revolutionaries and Sheikh Fazlollah Noori who was the most prominent figure among anti-revolutionaries, was hanged in Toopkhaneh Square.

+The victory of Constitutional Revolution led to a new phase in the reign of Qajar kings.
+Ahmad Shah, the last of Qajar kings, passed through Toopkhaneh during his coronation.
+His successor Reza Shah, the founder of Pahlavi dynasty and his son did the same thing at the time of their coronation.
 In the wake of his coup and the establishment of Pahlavi rule in Iran, Reza Shah ordered Karim Buzarjomehri, the mayor of Tehran at the time, to destroy the gates surrounding the square.
 The new municipality was erected at the site of the northern hojrehs.
 A new building inspired by the Russian architecture of the buildings around Palace Square in Saint Petersburg was constructed as the new Telegraph Office in place of the old one.
 The same thing happened in the eastern side by the destruction of the old Royal Bank and the establishment of the new Bank of Commerce.
 Another development in the radical transformation of the square was the foundation of Nazmieh (police headquarters) on the ground of the former Ghurkhaneh (Arms Factory).
 Nazmieh grabbed the attention of the public when Mohammad-Taqi Bahar, one of the greatest names in Iranian modern literature, was incarcerated in it for a short time.
 It was during the same time that Toopkhaneh came to be known as Sepah Square.
 The square became immensely popular with its grand fireworks on national holidays and nighttime decorative lightings.
 Later Nazmieh gave place to Iranian Traffic Police headquarters and kept its function until it turned into ashes in the riots leading up to the Iranian Islamic Revolution.

 After his death, the body of Reza Shah was transferred to Ray through Toopkhaneh Square.
 After his fall, the square became the place of political gatherings and demonstrations.
 Reza Shah’s statue installed in the middle of the square during his reign was pulled down and crushed on 17 August 1953 during the rule of his son Mohammad Reza by the supporters of Mohammad Mosaddegh, the prime minister at the time.
 Two days later Iranian coup d'état of 1953 took place and the followers of Mosaddegh were quelled violently by the army and pro-Shah mobs.
 The statute was restored but saw a similar fate twenty-six years later during the Islamic revolution of 1979 which abolished the monarchy altogether.